 Your use of the Services: We keep track of certain information about you when you visit and interact with any of our Services.
-This information includes the features you use in risk assessments, disclosures, action plans, compliance committees, external records; and other modules; the type, size and filenames of attachments you upload to the Services; frequently used search terms; and how you interact with others on the Services.
+This information includes the features you use in risk assessments, disclosures, action plans, surveys, compliance committees, document management; and other modules; the type, size and filenames of attachments you upload to the Services; frequently used search terms; and how you interact with others on the Services.
 We also collect information about the teams and people you create and work with and how you interact with them, like who you collaborate with and communicate with most frequently.
 As a benefit to our customers, many of our Services contain “comment” and “audit trail” capabilities which allow users to communicate with each other and to view activity and changes within a record.
 For example, a user can post comments to a disclosure or action plan.
 A user may also view updates to an action plan status or when certain information has been changed or deleted.

 Device and Connection Information: We may collect information about your computer, phone, tablet, or other devices you use to access the Services.
 This device information includes your connection type and settings when you install, access, update, or use our Services.
 We also collect information through your device about your operating system, browser type, IP address, URLs of referring/exit pages, device identifiers, and crash data.
 We may use your IP address and/or country preference in order to determine your time zone or approximate your location to provide you with a better Service experience.
 How much of this information we collect depends on the Services you have purchased, the type of authorized user you are, and the settings of the device you use to access the Services.

 Information we receive from other sources